iconara/puck/README.md

 end
 ```

-As you can see the code to create a Jar file is tiny, you can easily integrate this with other tools like Thor or your custom build toolchain.
+As you can see the code to create a Jar file is tiny, you can easily integrate this with other tools like Thor or your custom build toolchain (for an example of this see [Jarå](https://github.com/burtcorp/jara)).

 ### Configuration